 Recovery after a tummy tuck is a bit longer than many other cosmetic surgery procedures.
 Most patients will have some discomfort as well as bruising and swelling within the first 48 hours after surgery.
 Soreness and tightness are to be expected as well.
 You should enlist someone to help you in the first few days after surgery.

 Plan on taking at least 2 weeks off from work or school.
 After the first week, you will be able to do some light exercise like walking.
 After about 6 weeks, more strenuous activity should be OK and you should be back to normal activities at this time as well.
 Dr. Martin will provide with post-operative instructions to help you recover as quickly and comfortably as possible.

 As you continue to heal, the swelling and bruising should fade and the tightness should subside as your abdominal muscles relax.
 While your individual recovery time will vary, many patients are able to resume regular physical activity 8 weeks after surgery.
 However, Dr. Martin will give you more specific details on your timeline during your appointments.

 When your final results are revealed you should see a flatter and firmer waistline and your body contours should be much more proportional.

 How Much Is a Tummy Tuck?

 The cost of a tummy tuck ranges from $6,700 to $9,100, based on whether you need a mini, formal, or extended tummy tuck.
 The most common is formal, which averages approximately $7,800.
-The quoted price includes all fees for Dr. Martin, the Surgery Center and anesthesiologist.
-It also includes all appointments: pre-op, post-op and follow ups.
+The quoted price includes all fees for Dr. Martin, the Surgery Center and the anesthesiologist.
+It also includes all appointments: pre-op, post-op and follow-ups.
 The only additional out of pocket costs would be prescriptions, which cost approximately $100 (if you don’t have insurance) and the cost of an undergarment/girdle.